codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 ## Overview

 [Glide](https://github.com/bumptech/glide) is an Image Loader Library for Android developed by bumptech and is a library that is recommended by Google.
 It has been used in many Google open source projects including Google I/O 2014 official application.

-**Guide is incomplete and needs attention**
+It provides animated GIF support and handles image loading/caching.

 ### Setup